giackperetti/PHP-coursework/README.md

 # PHP Coursework

 This repo contains the code i wrote throughout my 5th year of highschool in my computer science classes.
-We used `XAMPP`(`MAMP` on MacOS) to simplify the process of running `PHP` code interacting with a `MySQL` database.
+We worked on `PHP` web apps interacting with `MySQL` databases.

-The exercises go over most of the commonly used features of `PHP`, ranging from the basics to cookies and session variables.
+The exercises go over most of the commonly used features of `PHP`, ranging from the basics to cookies and session handling.